 Be mindful of what may be next to you on either side.
 Kicking a table is no fun anytime of day, but it is certainly not the way most of us want to wake up our bodies!

 Walk barefoot for a moment or two.
 Stand with your feet at a comfortable distance from one another.
 With an even pace, raise yourself up to stand on your toes and lower to flat feet again.
 Repeat 5 to 10 times.
 (If you have arch pain, you may need to put on comfortable, supportive shoes before you get out of bed.)

 Standing toe touches are a wonderful stretch for the legs, back, and arms.
 However, bending over first thing in the morning can make some people feel light headed.
 Blood needs to circulate throughout your body before you decide to bring your head below your heart.
 Be mindful of your personal blood pressure condition.

-Save these next few stretches for after you have moved around a bit with a some of the stretches shown in numbers 1-14.
+Save these next few stretches for after you have moved around a bit with a some of the stretches shown above.
 This will help ensure that you get some fluid and oxygen flowing throughout your body first.

 15. Alternating Toe-Touches

 Stand with your feet apart shoulder distance.
 Reach your right hand down to touch your left foot, ankle, or shin.